cwfergus/failureproject/README.txt

 inst_raw_clean: This function does a similar job to clean_up, but on the Instrument Name field, removing certain characters and renaming others.

-Inst_name_adjust: This function does a similar job to failure_aggregation, but on the Instrument Name field.
+inst_name_adjust: This function does a similar job to failure_aggregation, but on the Instrument Name field.

 ----
 Summary.R